Think back to the first time you found out that early retirement was possible.

 Just as people’s motivations for FI are different, their paths to FI are different as well.

-I’ve talked to an ex-military man who retired early after leaving the Navy, an engineer who amassed a million dollars in a decade by saving consistently, and a person who started pursuing financial independence after experiencing a personal tragedy.
+I’ve talked to a military man who retired early after leaving the Navy, an engineer who amassed a million dollars in a decade by saving consistently, and a person who started pursuing financial independence after experiencing a personal tragedy.

 Interesting Post-FI Lifestyles

 What people decide to do after they retire is just as varied as the paths they take to get there.

 Whether it’s retiring to an outdoor life in the mountains or selling everything and living/traveling full-time in an RV, the important thing to realize is that after FI, anything is possible.

 And if that new life happens to be in outer space, maybe I’ll see you there :)